ThaiDat/cuda_transpose/README.md

 Do transpose operation.
 This should behave almost like Transpose command in Sublime Text.

 * Single caret without selection: Simply swap two characters around the caret (same as Sublime Text or Bash)
-* Single caret with text selection: Nothing happen
+* Single caret with text selection: Nothing to transpose
 * Multiple carets without selection: For each caret, swap two chars around caret.
 * Multiple carets with text selection: Rotate the text selection.
 (First selection become second, second become third,... , last become first).
-Notice that caret with no selection will be treated as empty selection (different from Sublime Text)
+If some caret don't have the selection, it will be treated differently from Sublime Text: it will be treated as empty selection, while in ST4 this caret will get the forced selection from the word under caret.

 Author: ThaiDat